 -

-Example 1: A temp worker works two years at a company and then becomes directly employed.
-The period as a temp worker counts.
-Therefore, he gets a permanent contract immediately.
+Example 1: A temp worker works for two years at a company and is then hired directly.
+The period as temp worker counts.
+As a result, he immediately gets a permanent contract.

 -

-Example 2: An employee first works at employer A, then through a temp agency again for employer A and then again directly at A. Because he is essentially always doing the same work, he can enforce a permanent contract.
+Example 2: An employee first works for employer A, then again for employer A through a temp agency, and then again directly for A. Since he is essentially doing the same work throughout, he can claim a permanent contract.

 -

-Example 3: An employee was permanently employed at a secondment agency and was hired by a company.
-Afterwards, he became directly employed by that company within 6 months.
-The previous permanent contract with the secondment agency counts.
-Therefore, a temporary contract with the new employer cannot just end.
+Example 3: An employee was permanently employed by a secondment agency and was seconded to a company.
+After the assignment ended, he joined that company directly within 6 months.
+The earlier permanent contract with the secondment agency counts.
+As a result, a temporary contract with the new employer cannot simply end.

-Checklist: what should you pay attention to with subsequent employers?
+Checklist: what should you watch out for with successive employers?

 -

-📑 Are you doing the same work at the new employer as at the previous one?
+📑 Are you doing the same work for the new employer as for the previous one?

 -